zallison/bash-prompt-package/README.md

 `bpp_note` - Show a note for a given directory.
 Set notes with `bpp-note "message" <dir>`.
 If no dir is given pwd is used.
 The option BPP_OPTIONS[NOTE_ON_ENTRY] gives you the option to only show when you enter the diretory, instead of whenever you're in the dir.

-`bpp_send_emacs_path_info` - Send the current path info to emacs in ansi-term, allowing TRAMP to easily make connections

 `bpp_set_title` - Send the escape sequence to set the title for xterm, screen, tmux etc.

 `bpp_text <id>` - Show the text value id, set with `bpp-text "some message" myid` unset with `bpp-untext myid`, or by set the variable diretly at BPP_NOTES[id]. **ESCAPED VARIABLES WILL BE EVALUATED**